tierklinik-dobersberg/tech-blog/content/posts/3cx-health-monitoring.md

 The phone system at our clinic is baked by a cloud-hosted 3CX appliance.
 3CX is a Private Branch Exchange (PBX) for Voice-Over-IP (VoIP) that supports advanced call routing and application flows either using built-in features or by using custom "call flows" (written in C# or using their 3CX-Callflow Designer GUI).
 While we're very happy with 3CX as it fulfills our requirements - with a bunch of custom call-flows -  I was missing some kind of health-monitoring and alerting in case of unexpected situations like our SIP trunk being unavailable.

 Thankfully I stumbled across [lexluga's 3cx-api](https://github.com/lexluga/3cx-api) repository on Github and decided to set up some basic system monitoring on my own.
-Since we already have a self-hosted version of [Healthchecks.io](//healthchecks.io) running in our cloud so it's obvious to re-use it for monitoring and alerting on the availability of 3CX as well.
+Since we already have a self-hosted version of [Healthchecks.io](//healthchecks.io) running in our cloud it's obvious to re-use it for monitoring and alerting on the availability of 3CX as well.

 Healthchecks.io does not perform active availability checks on it's own.
 Instead, it configures a "ping" URL that should be called on a regular interval by your application/backup scripts or whatever you want to monitor.
 If those regular pings are late or don't even arrive at all then the system counts the check as failed and send a notification through the configured notifiers (in our case, Matrix push notifications and SMS via Twilio).